Tetlow Legal is operational and continuing to assist our clients, please read this notice.

 The nature of conveyancing across Australia is changing with a stronger legislative framework being introduced to protect Buyers, Sellers and other stakeholders who enter into these kinds of transactions.
 As a result, conveyancing processes are becoming increasingly more complex, and now so more than ever, it is essential that parties obtain suitably qualified legal advice early on in property transactions.

-If you or someone you know would like to find out more information on the new withholding tax regime or conveyancing in general, please contact Emma Bragg on (02) 6140 3623 or email [email protected].
+If you or someone you know would like to find out more information on the new withholding tax regime or conveyancing in general, please contact Tetlow Legal on 02 6140 3263 or [email protected].